BaileyRollins/GetAndCleanData/README.md

 The assignment calls for retrieving the data related to means and standard deviations, only.

 The script assumes the data is in the same folder structure as the zip file, but in the working directory.
 A variable "datapath" may be set to use an alternate directory, if desired.
+All files were read via read.table with sep=""

 The tidy data set was created using the following steps, in order:
 * The full test and training data is combined to a data table called observations